omegaatt36/bookly/README.md

 - A robust backend API
 - A lightweight frontend using Go templates and HTMX
 - Clean architecture principles
-- GORM for database operations
+- SQLC/PGX for database operations
 - JWT-based authentication
 - Docker-based deployment